Understanding Functional Freeze: Signs, Causes, and How to Heal

 You might still be getting things done - meeting deadlines, taking care of responsibilities - but inside, you feel numb, stuck, or disconnected.

-You may spend the day feeling chronically anxious, stressed, and overwhelmed — only to crash into a frozen, depleted state at night.
+Another version you may relate to is when you spend the entire day feeling chronically anxious, stressed, and overwhelmed - only to crash into a frozen, depleted state at night.
+Or you may live on autopilot, constantly stuck in a low-level shutdown.
+You likely want to just numb out at night and scroll addictively on tik tok

 Here are some signs that you may be in functional freeze: